solo-io/workshops/smh/README.md

 As you can see, it didn't deploy the `v3` version of the `reviews` micro service.

-Run the following commands to deploy the app on the first cluster:
+Now, run the following commands to deploy the bookinfo app on the second cluster:

 ```bash
 kubectl --context kind-kind3 label namespace default istio-injection=enabled